High order semi-Lagrangian methods for the incompressible Navier-Stokes equations: Numerical experiments

 In the first example we consider the Taylor vortex problem with exact solution given by

 where $Re=1/\nu$ is the Reynolds number, and $\ub\coloneqq (u_1,u_2),\,\,\mathbf{x}\coloneqq (x_1,x_2).$ The boundary condition is doubly-periodic on the domain $x_1,\,x_2\in[-1,1],$ and we choose $Re=2\pi^2.$ The initial conditions are determined from the exact solution \eqref{TaylorVortex}.
 For the spatial discretization we use a spectral method of high order $N=12,$ with $N_e = 4$ elements, and the time integration is done up to time $T=1.$ For each time-step $h = T/2^k,\,k=1,\ldots,9,$ the global error between the numerical solution and the exact PDE solution (at time $T$) are measured in the $H_1-$ and $L_2$-norms\footnote{See \ref{Norms} for the definitions of these norms.} respectively, for the velocity and pressure.
 These are illustrated in log-log plots of the errors against the time-steps.
-The results for both the IMEX2L and IMEX3L show temporal convergence of order 2 and 3 respectively (see \autoref{IMEXorderNS:fig}).\footnote{The slope is measured by a linear fitting over portions where the temporal errors are dominant over the spatial errors, in the given log-log plot.
-The reported value of the slope indicates the approximate temporal order of convergence.}
+The results for both the IMEX2L and IMEX3L show temporal convergence of order 2 and 3 respectively (see \autoref{IMEXorderNS:fig}).
+See also \autoref{IMEXorderNS:tab}.
+We notice that the measured global errors decrease as we decrease the time step.
+However as the time step gets smaller, the fixed spatial error becomes dominant over the temporal error, and no further decrease in global error can be observed.
+This is particularly the case for the pressure error of the third order method.
+The spatial approximation space for the pressure is of lower order than the approximation space for the velocity (see the first paragraph of Section \ref{NumExpr:sec}).